Maine

 On July 1, 2008, Maine’s Supreme Judicial Court expanded upon its 2006 ruling in Anderson (above) and held that the law excluding religious schools from Town Tuitioning also applied to municipalities that may consider offering a general fund subsidy for tuition at a sectarian school.
 Joyce v.
 State, 951 A.2d 69 (Me.
 2008).

-The U.S. District Court applied the Eulitt decision (see above) in ruling against parents in 2019.
+The decision was appealed to the U.S. Court of Appeals and on October 29, 2020, the U.S. Court of Appeals for the First Circuit held that Maine has a right to deny funding for a child’s tuition at a school where religion is part of the school instructional day.
+The Court distinguished this case from Espinoza (see MONTANA) by opining that Espinoza involved a violation of the Free Exercise Clause, whereas allowing state funds to be used for education at a religious school using funds in part for religious activities and instruction would be a violation of the Establishment Clause.
 Carson v.
-Makin, 401 F.Supp.3d 207 (D. Me.
-2019) On October 29, 2020, the U.S. Court of Appeals for the First Circuit held that Maine has a right to deny funding for a child’s tuition at a school where religion is part of the school day.
-Carson v.
 Makin, 979 F.3d 21 (1st Cir.
-2020) The Court distinguished this case from Espinoza (see Montana) by opining that Espinoza involved a violation of the Free Exercise Clause, whereas allowing state funds to be used for education at a religious school using funds in part for religious activities would be a violation of the Establishment Clause.
+2020).